JeremiahKaren/35percent.github.io/_posts/2019-10-17-day-of-decision-for-elephant-shopping-centre.md

 The High Court will decide whether or not the Southwark Council's decision to award the permission to developer and shopping centre owner Delancey was lawful.
 Delancey proposes to build shops, homes and much else besides, including a new Northern Line tude entrance and new college campus for the London College of Communication.
 But Delancey's big plans have very little in them for local people, those who are living and working at the Elephant now.

-If the shopping centre is demolished it will displace all the current traders.
-The much loved bingo hall has already gone and is unlikely to return,  The demolition will also destroy a social hub for London's Latin American and other ethnic communities and nowhere near enough has been done to mitigate the consequences of this.
-Latin American charity and advocates Latin Elephant/Petit Elephant have made a detailed study of what is happening to the traders; they estimate that almost 50 have not been allocated relocation space and will have nowhere to go.
+The much loved bingo hall has already gone and is unlikely to return.
+If the shopping centre is demolished it will displace all the traders, from the world over, who have made the Elephant their home.
+Demolition will also destroy a social hub for London's Latin American community and nowhere near enough has been done to mitigate the consequences of this.
+Latin American charity Latin Elephant, with the help of Petit Elephant, have made a detailed study of what is happening and they estimate that almost 50 traders have not been given relocation space and will have nowhere to go.

 ## Much more social rented housing needed

-While we are losing the small traders from all over the world who have made the Elephant their home, Delancey's'mixed-use' development is denying us the one kind of housing we most need - social rented housing.
+While we are losing the small traders, Delancey's'mixed-use' development is denying us the one kind of housing we most need - social rented housing.
 The Up the Elephant campaign has gradually driven up Delancey's social housing offer from 33 'social rent equivalent' units to 116 proper social rent or council homes, but this is still a very small number out of the 979 total.

 The legal challenge argues that Southwark's Council’s planning committee was misled about the maximum amount of affordable housing the scheme could viably provide.
 Delancey said it could only afford to provide 116 social rented homes, but we now know that with Mayor’s funding they could give us another 42 much needed homes.